goreleaser/nfpm/www/docs/configuration.md

   preremove: ./scripts/preremove.sh
   postremove: ./scripts/postremove.sh

-# All fields above marked as `overridable` can be overriden for a given package format in this section.
+# All fields above marked as `overridable` can be overridden for a given package format in this section.
 overrides:
   # The depends override can for example be used to provide version constraints for dependencies where
   # different package formats use different versions or for dependencies that are named differently.